“We are his workmanship, created in Christ Jesus for good works” Eph. 2:10, NKJV.

 We all have distinct personalities.
 If you are the parent of more than one child you can see clearly that each of your kids have amazingly different make-ups from day one in life.
 Children come into life with a unique outlook that is all their own.
 It works the same way with groups of people.
 As the Holy Spirit works in a group with their various giftings and callings something wonderful and uniquely challenging comes to the surface.

-Janie and I have launched five churches and have closely coached several dozen.
+Janie and I have launched five churches and have closely coached several dozens.
 One thing is clear—each of those churches has a unique personality.
-It is vital that we as leaders understand the make up of the group we have been called by God to lead.
+It is vital that we as leaders understand the makeup of the group we have been called by God to lead.

 Speak the language of evangelism that your people will understand.
 As importantly, speak the language of outreach your greater community understands.
 Those you reach out to today will be the ones joining your team and doing the reaching out before long.